Fortinet Firewall Live!

 ● Your system crashes or shows error messages more often than usual.

-How to Safely Remove Your Computer from a Botnet?
+How to Remove Your Computer from a Botnet?

 ● Disconnect your PC from the internet by unplugging your network cable or disabling Wi-Fi to stop the botnet from communicating with your device.